 Optimal safety for patient and surgeon

 The Piezomed from W&H has been an integral part of my daily work since June 2014.
 As an oral surgeon and university professor, I have been familiar with piezotechnology since 2007.
-The new Piezomed makes it possible for the first time to perform minimally invasive, quick and precise procedures that offer both the patient and surgeon alike added security.
+The new Piezomed makes it possible for the first time to perform minimally invasive, rapid and precise procedures that offer both the patient and surgeon alike added security.

 Minimally invasive, rapid and precise procedures